dave-br/mame/docs/source/debugger/index.rst

 to the next instruction, whereas ``steps`` will advance to the next instruction that is associated with a source line other than 4.
 When the original source is assembly language, ``step`` and ``steps`` generally behave the same.
-But when the original source is in a higher level language like C or BASIC, ``steps`` executes the remainder of a block of instructions associated with the current source line.
+But when the original source is in a higher-level language like C or BASIC, ``steps`` executes the remainder of a block of instructions associated with the current source line.